 If you have a prepayment energy meter

+If you’ve got a prepayment meter and you don’t top it up, your energy supply might still stop.
 Your supplier will try to help you find ways to keep your energy supply connected if you can’t top up your meter because of coronavirus.

 Check our advice on what to do if: